eddie-knight/slimmyorm/README.md

 complex_bobs = slimmyorm.search('users', where=where)
 ```

+*****

 ## BaseData

 Building data models sucks.
 This class object simplifies that.

 The `BaseData` model will take any row of data and turn it into a python object that you can manipulate however you need.

-After the object is initialized (either with a data dict, or with a name to query from its table), every column and it's data become attributes on this object.
+After the object is initialized, every column and it's data become attributes on this object.
+Object must be initialized with data from `Select()` or a name.
+If name is expected, `_table` must be set on the class.

 _**NOTE:** This is specifically designed to be extended.
 See below for examples._